Skip to content

 As a result, in one night alone, an average of one lantern about 150 insects burn up or perish exhausted.

-Make sure that the insects are above Shallow shore zonesstones and plants always have easy access to the water.
+However, make sure that the insects are Shallow shore zonesstones and plants always have shallow access to the water.

-Here I have also put together a few Insect-friendly pond plants picked out:
+Here I have also added a few Insect-friendly pond plants picked out:

 It has become a fascinating and fulfilling hobby for me to consciously make my garden insect-friendly.
 I learn something new every day - and can more and more the humming and buzzing of wild bees, butterflies, beetles and dragonflies.